DJanota/git-Redux-19.7/README.md

   const div = document.createElement('div');
   ReactDOM.render(<App />, div);
 });
 This test mounts a component and makes sure that it didn’t throw during rendering.
-Tests like this provide a lot value with very little effort so they are great as a starting point, and this is the test you will find in src/App.test.js.
+Tests like this provide a lot of value with very little effort so they are great as a starting point, and this is the test you will find in src/App.test.js.

 When you encounter bugs caused by changing components, you will gain a deeper insight into which parts of them are worth testing in your application.
 This might be a good time to introduce more specific tests asserting specific expected output or behavior.